GUIDELINE for Feline bartonellosis

 Zoonotic risk

-Cats are the main reservoir for B. henselae, the agent of CSD and other human diseases mainly observed in immunosuppressed persons.
 Recognised risk factors for bacteraemia in cats are young age, infestation with fleas, outdoor lifestyle and a multicat environment (Chomel et al., 1995; Foley et al., 1998; Gurfield et al., 2001; Guptill et al., 2004; Boulouis et al., 2005).

 Sepúlveda-García et al. (2023) studied in households with cats the risk of infection with Bartonella spp. in cats and their owners and estimated the risk factors for Bartonella spp. positivity.
 Cats younger than one year, non-neutered, sampled at home, and with improper application of tick/flea control products showed a higher risk for Bartonella spp.
 DNA presence in blood samples.
 Humans with occupational exposure involving animal contact were more likely to exhibit B. henselae antibody seropositivity in blood.
 Bartonella spp.
-DNA was present in at least one cat from 20.4% of the households sampled, but Bartonella DNA was not detected in owners’ blood, inferring that there is a low risk of recent human infection in the studied population.
+DNA was present in at least one cat from 20.4% of the households sampled, but Bartonella DNA was not detected in owners’ blood, inferring that there was a low risk of recent human infection in the studied population.

 Clinical signs in humans